-In terms of the provisions of Section 148 and all other applicable provisions of the Companies Act, 2013, read with the Companies (Audit and Auditors) Rules, 2014, cost audit is applicable to your Company for the financial year 2021-22.
+In terms of the provisions of Section 148 and all other applicable provisions of the Companies Act, 2013, read with the Companies (Audit and Auditors) Rules, 2014, Cost Audit is applicable to your Company for the financial year 2022-23.

-Your Company submitted its Cost Audit Report for the financial year 2020-21, duly audited by M/s C. S. Adawadkar, Cost Accountants, with the Ministry of Corporate Affairs within the stipulated time.
-The Board has re-appointed him as the cost auditor for the year 2022-23.
-A resolution seeking approval from members for their remuneration and their appointment for the financial year 2022-23 forms part of the Notice of AGM.
+Your Company submitted its Cost Audit Report for the FY 2021-22, duly audited by M/s Chandrashekar S Adawadkar, Cost Accountants, with the Ministry of Corporate Affairs within the stipulated time.
+The Board has reappointed him as the Cost Auditor for the year 2022-23.
+A resolution seeking approval from members for their remuneration for their appointment for the F.Y.
+2023-24 forms part of the Notice of AGM.